Accelerated aging: Library and archival preservation science

 There is no single recommended set of conditions at which these tests should be performed.
 In fact, temperatures from 22 to 160 degrees Celsius, relative humidities from 1% to 100%, and test durations from one hour to 180 days have all been used.
 ISO 5630-3 recommends accelerated aging at 80 degrees Celsius and 65% relative humidity when using a fixed set of conditions.

 Besides variations in the conditions to which the papers are subjected, there are also multiple ways in which the test can be set up.
 For instance, rather than simply placing single sheets in a climate controlled chamber, the Library of Congress recommends sealing samples in an air-tight glass tube and aging the papers in stacks, which more closely resembles the way in which they are likely to age under normal circumstances, rather than in single sheets.

-Limitations and criticisms
+Criticisms

 Accelerated aging techniques, particularly those using the Arrhenius equation, have frequently been criticized in recent decades.
 While some researchers claim that the Arrhenius equation can be used to quantitatively predict the lifespan of tested papers, other researchers disagree.
 Many argue that this method cannot predict an exact lifespan for the tested papers, but that it can be used to rank papers by permanence.
 A few researchers claim that even such rankings can be deceptive, and that these types of accelerated aging tests can only be used to determine whether a particular treatment or paper quality has a positive or negative effect on the paper's permanence.